"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Direction both are pointing: the same

 Both are "documents written about cats," yet when measured by distance, they are judged as "far apart."
-Measured by direction, they are "the same" — which is correct.
+Measured by direction, they are "the same"——that is the correct result.

 Cosine similarity measures how much two vectors point in the same direction.